 JJS fights to get justice for medical malpractice victims nationwide, with a record of helping to secure multi-million dollar settlements and verdicts.
-Because our firm operates on a contingency fee basis, we do not collect payment from you unless we win your case.
+Because our firm operates on a contingency fee basis, we do not collect payment until your case is won.
 Our commitment to proving negligent medical care and other harmful actions has resulted in historic justice for victims of malpractice.
 However, our track record of record-breaking verdicts and settlements is only one sign of our continued successes in getting clients justice.

 We have also been recognized by a variety of leading organizations including Best Lawyers®, Best Lawyers: Ones to Watch in America, AV Preeminent Ratings by Martindale-Hubbell, and as one of U.S. News & World Report’s Best Law Firms.
 Many of our attorneys are also listed as Super Lawyers®.
 These recognitions from leading organizations reflect our continued commitment to working toward securing our clients’ futures when they have been harmed by medical malpractice.

 Contact us today for a free, no-obligation consultation.